AlxClt/Dataviz-ecl18/README.md

 # dataviz_ecl18
-Repository with the projects for the course 'Interactive data vizualisation" at Ecole Centrale Lyon.
+Repository with the homeworks for the course 'Interactive data vizualisation" at Ecole Centrale Lyon.
 (Attended in 2018)